Sign up

 Pet Lamb Patisserie, Grainger Market

 One of the most popular destinations in Newcastle's famous Grainger Market is Pet Lamb Patisserie, who've been serving up amazing sweet treats for over a decade.
-Chocolate features heavily in their unique and appealing creations – try their bespoke delights like Wagon Wheel Brownies, Mars Bar Slabs and cookie pies.
+Chocolate features heavily in their unique and appealing creations – try their bespoke delights like Kinder brownies, Mars Bar slabs and cookie pies.
 And if the market is closed, you can order online too!

 Heavenly Desserts, Newgate Street